 #4.
 My portfolio should produce a steady stream of dividend income, so I need to be cognizant of the dividend yield and not buy poor securities just because of the yield.
 I need to design a stock portfolio along the SWAN (sleep well at night) concept and own dividend aristocrat and dividend king stocks.
 I take the philosophy that I am buying companies, not stocks.
 I am buying attractive businesses for the long-term, not playing the stock market.

 #5.
-Although inflation has been in the 2% range for many years, should it go up considerably, I need my assets to move in-line with inflation, in other words, be inflation protected.
+Although inflation has been in the 2% range for many years, should it go up considerably, I need my assets to move in-line with inflation, in other words, be inflation-protected.
+Again, gold will provide some inflation security, as will real assets like real estate, and stocks.

 #6.
 I need SWAN type fixed income securities.
 GICs, T-Bills.

 #7.
 I am looking for modest inflation and currency-protected 4 to 5% yearly returns so I don’t need to stretch for yields or large capital gains.
-As a result, my stock holdings are comprised mostly of value based dividend stocks rather than momentum based stocks.
+As a result, my stock holdings are comprised mostly of value-based dividend stocks rather than momentum-based stocks although I do have a fairly large tech portfolio that’s grown quite significantly over the years.

 #8.
 I should review and organize my personal affairs so that when I am gone (we all have our time), my heirs won’t have to pull their hair out figuring out what I have and why I’ve done the things that I’ve done.
 I will be very clear about my philosophy so that the instructions can be clearly followed and understood.